New Brunswick Liberal Arts and Humanities Graduate Programs

 What Might I Do with a Liberal Arts Graduate Degree?

-Per Data USA, the most common industries that employ Liberal Arts and Humanities majors, by number of employees, are Elementary and Secondary Schools, Colleges and Universities, Hospitals, Food Services and Justice and Public Order.ii Of course, the diversity of student interests and program choices means a graduate degree in liberal arts graduate might prepare students for a variety of potential career paths.
+Per Data USA, the most common industries that employ Liberal Arts and Humanities majors, by number of employees, are Elementary and Secondary Schools, Colleges and Universities, Hospitals, Food Services and Justice and Public Order.ii Of course, the diversity of student interests and program choices means a graduate degree in liberal arts graduate might prepare students for a variety of potential career paths, including an Art Director.

 On-Campus or Online Liberal Arts Degree?

 Some students will be open to an on-campus liberal arts degree program where they can take part in face-to-face seminars, learn directly from faculty, and meet their cohorts.
 Others may prefer the convenience of a web-based program.
 Distance learners may participate through online discussion boards, or video conferences.
 Whatever your preference, be prepared to read, research, give and receive feedback.